AeroSports

 Shared room device layer

-USB + COM + Ethernet integration
+USB + COM + Ethernet

 Automatic COM reassignment